kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 {% youtube "37ARLInjLVE" %}

-A few months ago I stumbled over the poem <cite>The Gods of the Copybook Headings</cite> by _Rudyard Kipling_.
+A few months ago, I stumbled over the poem <cite>The Gods of the Copybook Headings</cite> by _Rudyard Kipling_.
 I had never heard of the poem before, but the [visual interpretation of the poem](https://www.youtube.com/watch?v=37ARLInjLVE) by filmmaker and author [Lauren Southern](https://laurensouthern.net/) put me under a spell.
 I watched it over and over again and can recite the poem from my memory.

-As a _mostly_ reasonable person with political center-left libertarian views, I’m utterly frustrated with the ongoing global movement against reason that accelerated over the last 5 years.
+As a reasonable person with political center-left libertarian views, I’m utterly frustrated with the ongoing global movement against reason that accelerated over the last 5 years.
 The poem echoes this feeling.

 ## Historical Background

-The poem was released into a deeply confusing and worrying time.
-The First World War had killed 17 Million people—Kiplings son one of them—and the Spanish flu killed additional 59-100 Million people between 1918-1920.
+The poem was released at a deeply confusing and worrying time.
+The First World War had killed 17 Million people—Kipling’s son one of them—and the Spanish flu killed an additional 59-100 Million people between 1918-1920.

-Disillusioned from the war Pacifism became popular, Patriotism unpopular, and religion and morality suffered a major setback.
+Disillusioned from the war, Pacifism became popular, Patriotism unpopular, and religion and morality suffered a major setback.

 The Russian Revolution had removed the Tsar in 1917 and many people looked at Marxist socialism as the solution to all humanity’s problems.